BPL-v2/tools/README.md

 ### Environment Variables

-The application uses environment variables stored in a `.env` file for configuration.
+The application uses environment variables stored in a `bpl-config.txt` file for configuration.
 The tool will automatically:

 - Prompt you for any missing required environment variables when you first use a feature
 - Offer to show detailed instructions on how to obtain each environment variable
+- **Detect invalid credentials** and offer to re-enter them when API calls fail
-- Save your inputs to the `.env` file for future use
+- Save your inputs to the `bpl-config.txt` file for future use
 - Use hidden input for sensitive values (tokens, session IDs)
-- Load existing values from the `.env` file on startup
+- Load existing values from the `bpl-config.txt` file on startup

 Required variables by feature:

 - **Check Player Names**: No environment variables required
 - **Handle Private League Invites**: `BPL_TOKEN`, `POESESSID`, `PRIVATE_LEAGUE_ID`
 - **Guild Stash Monitor**: `BPL_TOKEN`, `POESESSID`, `GUILD_ID`

-You can still manually edit the `.env` file if needed, or use the provided `.env.example` as a template.

 ## Development